Improving Quantum Computation by Optimized Qubit Routing: An Analysis of the Token Allocation Problem

-Model~\eqref{eq:edgemodel} can be illustrated by a time-expanded hardware graph~$G$ which contains a copy of the nodes in~$H$ for every time step as well as edges connecting subsequent time steps.
+Model~\eqref{eq:Objective}-\eqref{eq:biny} can be illustrated by a time-expanded hardware graph~$G$, which contains a copy of the nodes in~$H$ for every time step as well as edges connecting subsequent time steps.
 An example is shown in Figure~\ref{fig:TimeExpandedGraph}.
+A feasible solution is represented by a collection of $|Q|$ many vertex-disjoint paths in $G$, where each path starts at time step $t=1$ and ends at time step $t=L$.
+Furthermore, in every time step $t$, neighboring restrictions implied by the gate group $G^t$ need to be satisfied by the paths.